braintree/braintree-web-drop-in/README.md

 Other payment methods may behave differently.
 Refer to their documentation for details.

-In your create call, provide an `authorization` and a `selector`:
+In your `create` call, provide an `authorization` and a `selector`:

-- `authorization`: This should be a [client token](https://developers.braintreepayments.com/guides/authorization/client-token) from your server or a [tokenization key](https://developers.braintreepayments.com/guides/authorization/tokenization-key) that can be found in the Braintree Control Panel.
+- `authorization`: Your [client authorization](https://developers.braintreepayments.com/guides/authorization/overview) should be a [client token](https://developers.braintreepayments.com/guides/authorization/client-token) from your server or a [tokenization key](https://developers.braintreepayments.com/guides/authorization/tokenization-key) that can be found in the Braintree Control Panel.
 If you [pass a customer ID](https://developers.braintreepayments.com/reference/request/client-token/generate#specify-a-customer-id) when generating the client token, Drop-in will display that customer's saved payment methods and automatically store any newly-added payment methods in their Vault record.

 - `selector`: This must be the selector for an empty element, such as a `<div>`, where Drop-in will be included on your page.